 3.5 Antioxidant status

 The serum antioxidant enzyme profile of Japanese quail at 42 days of age is presented in Table 6.
-Dietary supplementation of amla leaf powder significantly influenced antioxidant enzyme activities and lipid peroxidation indices.
+Dietary supplementation of Amla leaf powder significantly influenced antioxidant enzyme activities and lipid peroxidation indices.

-The serum SOD activity compared to the control group (T1), birds in the T3, T4 and T5 groups recorded significantly higher superoxide dismutase (SOD) activity, and the values among these groups remained statistically comparable.
-When compared with T2, the SOD activity of T3, T4 and T5 groups also remained statistically comparable.
+Compared to the control group (T1), birds in the T3, T4 and, T5 groups recorded significantly higher superoxide dismutase (SOD) activity, and the values among these groups remained statistically comparable.
+When compared with T2, the SOD activity of T3, T4 and, T5 groups also remained statistically comparable.
 Overall, higher SOD activity was observed in the supplemented groups.

-Lipid peroxidation (MDA) activity compared to T1 the MDA concentration in the T3 group remained statistically comparable, whereas the T4 and T5 groups recorded significantly lower values.
-While T2 compared with the MDA concentration of T3, T4 and T5 groups remained statistically comparable.
+For lipid peroxidation (MDA), compared with T1 the MDA concentration in the T3 group remained statistically comparable, whereas the T4 and T5 groups recorded significantly lower values.
+When compared with T2, the MDA concentration of T3, T4, and T5 groups remained statistically comparable.
 Overall, lower MDA levels were observed in the supplemented groups

-Serum glutathione activity compared to T1 the serum reduced glutathione (GSH) concentration in T3, T4 and T5 groups was significantly higher, with the highest value recorded in the T4 group.
-Similarly, T2 in comparison with the GSH concentration of T3, T4 and T5 groups remained statistically comparable.
+For serum glutathione activity compared with, T1 the serum reduced glutathione (GSH) concentration in T3, T4, and T5 groups was significantly higher, with the highest value recorded in the T4 group.
+Similarly, when compared with T2, the GSH concentration of T3, T4, and T5 groups remained statistically comparable.
 Overall, higher serum GSH levels were observed in the supplemented treatment groups with the highest value recorded in the T4 group.

 It has been suggested that bioactive phytochemicals like polyphenols, flavonoids, and tannins present in fruits and herbal sources like leaf may activate nuclear factor erythroid 2–related factor 2 (Nrf2), a redox-sensitive transcription factor that plays a key role in cellular antioxidant defense.
 During oxidative stress, Nrf2 regulates the synthesis of non-enzymatic antioxidants and phase II detoxifying enzymes, thereby contributing to enhanced antioxidant enzyme expression and cellular protection against oxidative damage.